-See the Views Montparnasse Tower
+See the Views from Montparnasse Tower

-Enjoy the Sacre Coeur
+Paris Travel Guide: Enjoy the Sacre Coeur

 Sacre Coeur is beautiful and the walk to get there, whatever route you take, wanders through small streets and past local businesses and shops.
 If you haven’t noticed there is theme which continues here: lots of stairs and steps!
 You can take the funicular located at the left at the bottom of the hill.
 The cost will be one regular metro ticket but can save your feet some pain.